isabella232/campaign-learn.en/help/send-messages/fatigue-management/fatigue-management-using-filters.md

 level: Experienced
 ---

-# Setting up fatigue management using predefined filters
+# Manage fatigue using predefined filters

 Fatigue management controls frequency and quantity of messaging to avoid over-solicitation of recipients.
 Learn how to implement fatigue management in Adobe Campaign by using filters.